JonyEpsilon/gorilla-repl.org/viewer.md

 http://viewer.gorilla-repl.org/view.html?source=gist&id=<>
 ```

+## Limitations

+- You can only access 60 worksheets per hour, coming from GitHub's API limits.
+- Worksheets must be under 1MB, again a GitHub API limitation.

 ## Some tips for sharing worksheets

 Taking care of a couple of details will make it easier for others to run your worksheets: